kss-node/kss-node/demo/styleguide.md

 # KSS Specification

-Unlike the default Ruby implementation at kneath/kss, kss-node includes a few optional features to allow for completely automated style guide generation.
-The kss-node specifics are detailed in this version of the [KSS spec](https://github.com/kss-node/kss/blob/spec/SPEC.md).
+Compared to the default Ruby implementation at kneath/kss, kss-node includes a few optional features to allow for completely automated style guide generation out of the box.
+The kss-node specifics are detailed in this annotated copy of the [KSS spec](https://github.com/kss-node/kss/blob/spec/SPEC.md).